grassator/happened/README.md

 Async (setTimeout) mode is supported for all mainstream browsers and Node.js, but may not is some esoteric environments, like [Qt QML](http://doc.qt.io/qt-5/qtqml-javascript-hostenvironment.html).

 `happened` by default uses asynchronous event dispatching.
-If you want events to be dispatched faster, you can use global `setDispatcher` to inject other dispatchers, such as [setImmediate](https://github.com/YuzuJS/setImmediate) for macro-task behavior or `process.nextTick` for micro-tasks.
+If you want events to be dispatched faster, you can use global `setDispatcher` to inject other schedulers, such as [setImmediate](https://github.com/YuzuJS/setImmediate) for macro-task behavior or `process.nextTick` for micro-tasks.

 ## API